mrr00b0t/OpenSource/README.md

 ## **🎬 Video Tutorial**

 Watch the comprehensive video guide on setting up and using this project:
-📺 Project Tutorial on YouTube (Note: Original link was https://youtu.be/f3gEA14XUK8 which might be a placeholder.
-Please update if you have the correct link\!)
+📺 Project Tutorial on YouTube : https://youtu.be/f3gEA14XUK8

 ## **☁️ GitHub Pages Setup & Data Update**